-The dialysis report includes all patients treated over the period 2008-2013.
+The current dialysis report includes all patients treated over the period 2010-2015.
 The tables show the number of patient treated, the number of deaths, and the number of “expected” deaths.
 From these a “standardised mortality ratio” (SMR) is calculated for each hospital.

 The “expected” number is calculated from a formula to adjust for the difference in patient characteristics (for example age, number of patients) between different hospitals which might otherwise lead to erroneous comparisons.
 The SMR is calculated as .
 A hospital with a SMR of 1.0 has the same number of deaths as the national average.

 For kidney transplantation, the same process is followed, except that the results are counted 1 year after transplantation.
 Numbers are shown for “graft failure” and “mortality”.
 “Graft failure” includes situations where a transplant has lost function and the recipient has returned to dialysis, as well as deaths of recipients.
 “Mortality” includes deaths of transplant recipients in the first 12 months regardless of whether the transplant was functioning at time of death.

 Importantly there is random variation in all these events.
 Other examples of this in the world around us include variation in dice rolls or the number of times a coin comes up heads if flipped.
 If coin were flipped 10 times, the chances of 5 heads occurring are less than 1 in 4.
 The chances of varying numbers of heads can be calculated, and is illustrated in the figure.